 Commissioned by Collusion in partnership with The Technology Partnership, the University of Cambridge and Arts Council England.

-Mark is a conceptual artist who examines the formation of our projected-self, and how our constructed identify is shaped by societal expectations.
-He graduated from Kingston University, London with a First Class degree in Fine Art, 2014, and has since participated in group and solo exhibitions in London, Paris, Frankfurt and Abu Dhabi.
-At 23 years old, Mark hit the headlines (Nov 2014) when he announced that he planned to spend 28 days in virtual reality, immersing himself in someone else’s life, even eating the food they ate.
+Mark is a conceptual artist who examines the formation of the projected self, and how our constructed identity is shaped by societal expectations.
+He graduated from Kingston University, London, with a first class degree in fine art, 2014, and has since participated in group and solo exhibitions in London, Paris, Frankfurt and Abu Dhabi.
+At 23 years old, Mark hit the headlines (Nov 2014) when he announced that he planned to spend 28 days in virtual reality, immersing himself in someone else’s life – even eating the food they ate.